What is Vagahau Niue about?

 Health – shared topics include discussing the complex interconnections between the physical, mental, emotional, social, and spiritual dimensions of people’s lives.

-Physical Education – shared topics include discussions into popular sports in Niue culture, key sports personalities, and events.
+Physical Education — shared topics include discussions about popular sports in Vagahau Niue-speaking communities, key sports personalities, and events.

-No matter what students choose to do beyond school, the knowledge and skills developed through Vagahau Niue will be carried with them throughout life.
-Students will develop the ability to engage locally and globally with people of varying languages and worldviews, rather than move past each other culturally.
-This is a valuable process not only to understand others but to better understand oneself.
+No matter what students choose to do beyond school, they will always carry with them the knowledge and skills developed through Vagahau Niue.
+The ability to engage with people of different backgrounds, and bridge cultural gaps to facilitate effective communication, is a valuable way of not only understanding others but of understanding oneself.

-No matter what students choose to do beyond school, the knowledge and skills developed through Vagahau Niue will be carried with them throughout life.
-Students will develop the ability to engage locally and globally with people of varying languages and worldviews, rather than move past each other culturally.
-This is a valuable process not only to understand others but to better understand oneself.
+No matter what students choose to do beyond school, they will always carry with them the knowledge and skills developed through Vagahau Niue.
+The ability to engage with people of different backgrounds, and bridge cultural gaps to facilitate effective communication, is a valuable way of not only understanding others but of understanding oneself.

 Introduction to Sample Course Outlines